nishalad95/WomenWhoCodeHelsinki/Workshops/ContainerWorkshop4/Part10.md

 Each container is an image with a readable/writeable layer on top of a bunch of read-only layers.
 These layers (also called intermediate images) are generated when the commands in the Dockerfile are executed during the Docker image build.

 Layers are neat because they can be re-used by multiple images saving disk space and reducing time to build images while maintaining their integrity.
+You can also cache certain layers in order to make subsequent builds faster.

 ![alt text](../../InstructorNotes/Images/dockerfile_layers.png)